amodig/Matching-System/docs/preprocessing/README.md

-This file introduces functionalities of each file in this folder.
+This file introduces functions of each file in this folder.

 #### corpus_extractor.py